magnum101/slam_tech_book/README.md

 # slam_tech_book
+SLAM technology is a very important technique that can be applied in robotics navigation, autonomous driving, augmented reality and other fields.
 This book is a free and open-source textbook aimed at helping readers understand the theory and applications of SLAM technology.
+The book covers the main technical principles of industrial laser SLAM and visual SLAM, and provides some practical knowledge.
+If you are interested in this knowledge, this book can help you better understand SLAM technology and apply it more effectively in practice.